Buying a foreclosure or REO property in

 What's an REO?

-REO's or Real Estate Owned are houses which have been foreclosed upon and are presently held by the bank or mortgage company.
-This is different than a property up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-You must also be able to pay with cash in hand.
-Finally, you'll accept the property entirely as is.
-That possibly may comprise prevailing liens and even current tenants that need to be thrown out.
+REO stands for Real Estate Owned.
+These are properties which have completed the foreclosure process which the bank or mortage company now possesses.
+This is different than real estate up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
+The buyer must also be ready to pay with cash in hand.
+And on top of all that, you'll receive the property totally as is.
+That possibly may include prevailing liens and even current tenants that may require eviction.

-A REO, on the other hand, is a much neater and attractive option.
+A REO, on the other hand, is a much neater and attractive transaction.
 The REO property didn't find a buyer during foreclosure auction.
-Now the lender owns it.
-The lender will handle the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-Take notice that REOs may be exempt from typical disclosure requirements.
-For instance, in Calfornia, banks do not have to give a Transfer Disclosure Statement, a document that typically requires sellers to tell you about any defects they are aware of.
+The bank now owns it.
+The bank will take care of the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
+Take notice that REOs may be exempt from normal disclosure requirements.
+For example, in California, banks do not have to give a Transfer Disclosure Statement, a document that normally requires sellers to tell you about any defects of which they are knowledgeable.

 Is an REO in Rock Hill a bargain?

-It is occasionally though that any REO must be a steal and an chance for easy money.
-This usually isn't true.
-You have to be prudent about buying a REO if your intent is make a profit.
-While it's true that the bank is usually anxious to sell it fast, they are also strongly encouraged to get as much as they can for it.
-When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well flipping foreclosures.
+It's commonly believed that any REO must be a steal and an opportunity for easy money.
+This isn't always true.
+You have to be prudent about buying a REO if your intent is to make money off of it.
+While it's true that the bank is typically anxious to sell it soon, they are also strongly interested to get as much as they can for it.
+When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+It is possible to find REOs with money-making potential, and many people do very well buying and selling foreclosures.
 However there are also many REO's that are not good buys and not likely to turn a profit.

 Most lenders have a REO department that you'll work with while buying a REO property from them.
-Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know about the condition of the property and what their process is for receiving offers.
-Since banks most commonly sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unseen damage and withdraw the offer if you find it.
+Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know concerning the condition of the property and what their process is for getting offers.
+Since banks most commonly sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for hidden damage and terminate the offer if you find it.

-As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
 After you've submitted your offer, you can expect the bank to respond with a counter offer.
-Then it will be up to you to decide whether to accept their counter, or offer a counter to the counter offer.
-Understand, you'll be dealing with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
+At this point it will be your decision whether to accept their counter, or make another counter offer.
+Realize, you'll be dealing with a process that generally involves several people at the bank, and they don't work evenings or weekends.
 It's quite common for the process of offers and counter offers to take days or even weeks.